This section provides guidance for coding transit routes.

 Section 9.2 Transit Route File Structure

 PT also allows for the coding of short names and long names of transit routes via NAME and LONGNAME.
 For ARC, NAME has been designated for operator and route number while LONGNAME is the actual route name.
+If a route has two different patterns, the LONGNAME is used to differentiate between the two.
 The NAME attribute can be up to 28 characters while LONGNAME can be up to 50 characters.

 The attributes that are utilized in coding are as follows: